TerraformDesignPattern/vpc/README.md

 # VPC Module

-This module is called within the `environments` module to create a new AWS VPC.
+This module is called within the `infrastructure` repository to create a new AWS VPC.

-## Example Usage
+## Root Module

-These files should be added to the VPC directory `environments/$ACCOUNT/$REGION/$VPC`
+To instantiate the module, create a root module with the following files:

 __main.tf__